e-left/advanced_computer_architecture_lab2/README.md

 |run9|6708|
 |run10|6776|

-Και το Cost = Cost /1000 (ώστε να είναι ίδια τάξη μεγέθους με το cpi)
+And Cost = Cost /1000 (to be of the same order of magnitude as cpi)
 # Specbzip

 |<h2></h2>|<h2>F</h2>|